 When our agent sends requests to our collectors, we store two types of data: timeseries data and individual request data.

-Timeseries data counts the number of tags (e.g. XSS, SQLi, 404s) observed per minute, while individual request data includes individual records of anonymized requests.
-Timeseries data powers graphs visible throughout the product:
+Timeseries data counts the number of signals (e.g., XSS, SQLi, 404s) observed per minute, while individual request data includes individual records of anonymized requests.
+Timeseries data powers graphs visible throughout the product, as well as metrics such as tallies of request types.

 Individual request data

 While all timeseries data is stored and available in the product, a representative sample of individual request data is stored.
-Individual request data powers the search page:
+Individual request data provides detailed information about specific requests, such as the originating IP address and request parameters:

 What data does Signal Sciences store?

-All timeseries data sent to our collectors (powering graphs throughout the product) is stored.
+We store all timeseries data sent to our collectors (powering graphs and metrics throughout the product).

-All - All requests matching this storage category will be stored and available for reference throughout the console.
+- All: all requests matching this storage category are stored and available for reference throughout the console.

-Timeseries only - Requests matching this storage category will not be stored.
-Timeseries data for all signals tagged to the request will be stored and visible in the dashboards, charts, etc.
+- Timeseries only: requests matching this storage category aren’t stored.
+Timeseries data for all signals tagged to the request will be stored and visible.

 Note: Timeseries-only data storage category is only available on agents 3.12 and above.
 Matching requests processed on earlier agents will be processed according to the Sampled data storage category.